 - The date on which the hiring party must pay the freelancer’s services.

-8. Does FIFA apply even if I don’t have a written contract?
+9. Does the Freelance Isn’t Free Act apply even if I don’t have a written contract?

 Yes.
 FIFA applies to your freelance work even if you had an oral contract or a “handshake” agreement.